CONGRATULATIONS IACA CYCLE #12

-Click here to learn about our other July artist grant winner, Devan Horton.
-Click here to learn about our July non-profit grant winner, Expressive Path, Inc.
+Click here to learn about our other Cycle #12 artist grant winner, Devan Horton.
+Click here to learn about Cycle #3 non-profit grant winner, Expressive Path, Inc.

 Congratulations to Rigoberto on a successful grant application!

 "The border is an area I am fascinated with and find rich with subject matter and have decided to make it the focus of my work.
 It is a region where there is the confluence of two cultures, where the river not so much divides but unites.
 Most of my adult life I have spent in the Southwestern United States and Northern Mexico on the border.
 I am a painter working primarily on large scale mural size oil paintings since 1994.
 The theme running through my paintings is a merger of the visual vernacular of the Baroque and current border issues affecting Mexico and the United States – families whose lives have been affected by social economic conflicts such as immigration policies and the war on drugs.
 It is the dramatic lives and stories of everyday individuals from border communities whose narratives inspire me to capture their stories on canvas.
 For several years the NEWS media has been reporting stories on the rising numbers of families especially children immigrating to the U.S. and the escalating violence on the border between the U.S. and Mexico.
 This is too big a story to report through raw journalism.
 It is important for me as an artist to address contemporary concerns and create a visual record portraying these events with an artistic sensibility.
 Drawing inspiration from the Mexican muralists, I believe that painting can evoke an authentic aesthetic experience that conveys meaning in people's lives and work as a catalyst for change.

 I am currently in the process of creating narrative canvases depicting contemporary concerns on the U.S./Mexican border.
 The award will be allocated for purchasing artist materials such as brushes, paints, and stretcher bars.